777arc/textbook/content/sync.rst

 Frame Synchronization
 ***************************

 We have discussed how to correct any time, frequency, and phase offsets in our received signal.
 But most modern communications protocols are not simply streaming bits at 100% duty cycle.
 Instead, they use packets/frames.
 At the receiver we need to be able to identify when a new frame begins.
 Customarily the frame header (at the MAC layer) contains how many bytes are in the frame.
 We can use that information to know how long the frame is, e.g., in units samples or symbols.
 Nonetheless, detecting the start of frame is a whole separate task.
 Below shows an example WiFi frame structure.
-Mark how the very first thing transmitted is a PHY-layer header, and the first half of that header is a "preamble".
+Note how the very first thing transmitted is a PHY-layer header, and the first half of that header is a "preamble".
 This preamble contains a synchronization sequence that the receiver uses to detect start of frames, and it is a sequence known by the receiver beforehand.

 .. image:: ../_static/wifi-frame.png
    :scale: 60 %